B-Kibor/The-Aesthetic-Frame/Readme.md

 3.Open index.html in your browser or deploy it with GitHub Pages.

 ## Technologies Used
-HTML5 & CSS3
+1.HTML5 & CSS3

-Bootstrap 5
+2.Bootstrap 5

-JavaScript
+3.JavaScript

-TVMaze Public API
+4.TVMaze Public API

-JSON Server for Watchlist (local backend)
+5.JSON Server for Watchlist (local backend)

 ## Author